Level of difficulty 2.5

 After the time has elapsed remove the bags of chicken from the bath and submerge in iced/tap water until they achieve 70 F/21 C–about half an hour.
 Refrigerate to 40 F/4 C–this is necessary to assure food safety.
-As long as the bags are not opened, the chicken can be kept refrigerated in this state for at least a week.
+As long as the bags are not opened, the chicken can be kept refrigerated in this state for at least two weeks.

 Mix all the ingredients in the crust recipe using a Kitchen Aid type mixer with paddle or food processor.
 Gather your chicken–as many or as few pieces as you want to fry.
 I usually cut the breasts and the thighs in half so that everything is more or less the same size.
 Make sure the surface is completely dry.